httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 For example, the max-age directive ({{Section 5.2.2.1 of HTTP-CACHING}}) has an integer value; no-store ({{Section 5.2.2.5 of HTTP-CACHING}}) always has a Boolean true value, and no-cache ({{Section 5.2.2.4 of HTTP-CACHING}}) has a value that can be either Boolean true or a string containing a comma-delimited list of field names.

 Implementations MUST NOT generate values that violate these inferred constraints on the cache directive's value.
-In particular, string values whose first character is not alphabetic or "*" MUST be generated as structured Strings so that they are not mistaken for other types.
+In particular, string values whose first character is not alphabetic or "*" MUST be generated as Strings so that they are not mistaken for other types.

 Implementations SHOULD NOT consume values that violate these inferred constraints.
 For example, a consuming implementation that coerces a max-age with a decimal value into an integer would behave differently than other implementations, potentially causing interoperability issues.